ming-hao-xu/dotfiles/README.md

     ./install macos
     ```

-1. Install Nerd Fonts and themes

-    Download and install [Nerd Fonts](https://www.nerdfonts.com/font-downloads).
-Use these fonts in your preferred terminal emulator.
-Note that JetBrains Mono is included in the Brewfile.
-Install missing [Catppuccin themes](https://github.com/catppuccin/catppuccin).

 1. Restart your terminal, and you should be good to go! 🎉
+   (Ghostty comes pre-installed with JetBrains Mono Nerd Font and Catppuccin theme.
+For other terminals, manually install a Nerd Font and apply a Catppuccin theme.)

 ### Optional Steps for macOS